norulshahlam/spring-jwt2/README.md

 ### Use Case

-this will be in 4 parts:
+There will be in 4 parts in this tutorial:
 - Version 1.
 Setup User and roles and secure API
-- Version 2. generate jwt token
+- Version 2.
+Generate jwt token
-- Version 3. verify jwt token
+- Version 3.
+Verify jwt token
-- Version 4. refresh token
+- Version 4.
+Refresh token

 A user will have basic details like name, username, id, password. at the same time it will also have roles / multiple roles.